Get A Fresh Start. Each New Day.

 So often we feel like we aren’t making the progress we want in our spiritual life.
 We think, “I’m praying the same way, sinning the same way, and not much seems to change.”

 The Lord doesn’t want us to be discouraged by our lack of progress.
 He constantly calls us to start afresh!
 He wants nothing more than to wash away the sins of our past, and to have us entrust our present and future to His Providence.
 He wants us to say “Yes” to Him today, and to experience the joy and peace He has in store for us.

 All that remains is to begin again, to start fresh, today and every day.

 Nunc Coepi: Motto of the Saints

-The phrase “nunc coepi,” (noonk cheh’-pee) which means “now I begin,” perfectly encapsulates the call to a new life in Christ.
+The phrase “nunc coepi,” (noonk cheh’-pee) means “now I begin,” and perfectly encapsulates our call to new life in Christ.
 These simple words hold the secret to consistent progress in the spiritual life.
 St. Francis of Assisi, St. Josemaría Escrivá, and Venerable Bruno Lanteri all show us the way to Christ through a ready willingness to start over.

 As St. Bernard of Clairvaux told us: “A saint is not someone who never sins, but one who sins less and less frequently and gets up more and more quickly.”